d0rb/d0rb/README.md

 # Hey There!
 I am **Dor** 👋
 ## About Me

-Greetings, fellow explorer of bytes and shadows!
-I'm Dor, a C.S grad wielding Java, Swift, Python & C/C++ as my digital arsenal.
-From elegant Swift to raw C/C++, I code at the edge of possibility.

-Beyond the screen, I humbly embrace the realm of cybersecurity - seeking to understand encryption, exploring ethical hacking, and weaving networks together.
+Hello there, fellow enthusiast in the realms of technology and cybersecurity!
+I'm Dor, a Computer Science graduate proficient in Java, Swift, Python, and C/C++.
+I enjoy exploring the possibilities offered by different programming languages, from the elegance of Swift to the raw power of C/C++.

+Outside of coding, I have a keen interest in cybersecurity, particularly in areas like encryption, ethical hacking, and networking and I am continuously learning and expanding my knowledge in these fields.

-While the world spins, I delve into tech's mysteries, conjuring projects, and coding innovation.
-Every line of code is a brushstroke on the canvas of progress.
-Venture into my GitHub to witness this journey.
+In my journey through the ever-evolving world of technology, I like to work on various projects and contribute to coding innovation, every line of code I write feels like adding a stroke to the canvas of progress.

-I'm also open to job opportunities.

-P.S: I will never post fully ready exploits or any weaponized tool whatsoever, feel free to contact me on Twitter.
-Keep in mind that I'm intentionally missing stuff from my PoCs and won't share the missing parts anyway.
-I'm not about causing any harm </3.
+Please note that while I am passionate about technology, I prioritize responsible practices.
+I never share fully ready exploits or weaponized tools and always ensure that my work does not cause harm.

+I am currently open to job opportunities and would be happy to connect with you on Twitter.
+Feel free to reach out to me on Twitter to discuss any collaborations or opportunities further.

 ## Skill Set